Leafwing-Studios/fop-rules/docs/character-options/classes/trickster.md

 See the Leveling Up section in the Narrative Mechanics chapter for a reminder of the factors that change when this occurs.

 ## All In
 At level 5, you learn to capitalize on strokes of luck, turning excellent attacks into truly remarkable ones.
-Whenever you hit a creature with an attack, you may pay 1 essence after seeing how much damage would be dealt.
-If you do, apply the effects of the attack another time, using the same damage rolled.
+Once per round when you hit a creature with an attack, you may pay 1 essence after seeing how much damage would be dealt.
+If you do, double the efficacy of the attack.

-You may only use this feature once per round at level 5, increasing to twice per round at level 9 and three times per round at level 13 and four times per round at level 17.
-You may use this feature to replicate the effects of the same attack multiple times.
+At level 9, you may pay 2 essence instead to triple the attack's efficacy.

+At level 13, you may pay 3 essence instead to quadruple the attack's efficacy.

+At level 17, you may pay 4 essence instead to quintuple the attack's efficacy.

 ## Fast Talker
 At level 6, you can talk your way out of almost anything.
 Once per rest, after you fail a Presence skill check, you may immediately attempt the same skill check again, ignoring the first outcome.